 The Neonatal-Perinatal Medicine Team serves as a statewide referral center for premature and sick newborns.
 We average 1,400 admissions each year

 Welcome to the Section of Neonatal-Perinatal Medicine at the University of Oklahoma College of Medicine.
 The OU Section of Neonatal-Perinatal Medicine is the only academic neonatology program in the Sooner state.
-We pursue excellence in Clinical Care through 24/7 in-house neonatologist coverage of 98 beds in the Level IV NICU at Oklahoma Children’s Hospital.
+We pursue excellence in Clinical Care through 24/7 in-house neonatologist coverage of a total of 107 beds including the 92 bed Level IV NICU at Oklahoma Children’s Hospital and 15 bed Level II continuing care nursery at University of Oklahoma Medical Center.
 Active collaboration with maternal-fetal medicine specialists in the Department of Obstetrics and Gynecology enables us to provide integrated care for high-risk pregnancies.
 Located within the Women’s & Newborn Center at Oklahoma Children’s Hospital, we partner with our subspecialty colleagues in Pediatric Surgery, Ophthalmology, Otolaryngology, Neurosciences, Urology, Cardiovascular Surgery, and the Department of Pediatrics to deliver coordinated care for infants with complex, life-threatening, and life-limiting conditions.
 Neonatal-hospitalist faculty also provide well-newborn care within Oklahoma Children’s Mother-Baby Unit.
 Our faculty provide community-based Level II neonatal care through partnerships with SSM Saint Anthony’s Hospital in Oklahoma City and Comanche County Memorial Hospital in Lawton, Oklahoma.
 Building on the legacy of NeoFlight, Oklahoma’s first dedicated neonatal transport service, faculty provide medical and administrative leadership for neonatal critical care transport provided through the Oklahoma Children’s Hospital Transport Program.
 Finally, our Telemedicine Program provides real-time consultative support to front-line providers throughout our state.

 Excellence in Education within the OU Section of Neonatal-Perinatal Medicine is achieved through the training of the next generation of neonatal providers.
-Our Fellowship Training Program currently supports 8 trainees and will accommodate a total complement of 9 fellows by 2025.
+Our Fellowship Training Program currently supports 9 trainees.
 The majority of neonatologists in the state of Oklahoma were trained at OUHSC.
 Currently under the direction of Drs.
-Doug Dannaway and Erynn Bergner, our trainees acquire expertise in clinical skills and patient care in the Oklahoma Children’s Hospital NICU.
+Erynn Bergner and Doug Dannaway, our trainees acquire expertise in clinical skills and patient care in the Oklahoma Children’s Hospital NICU.
 In addition to structured education in clinical care, quality improvement, and global health, our fellows also benefit from the robust scientific environment in our section, department, college, and campus.
 As one of only four centers with seven professional schools, the University of Oklahoma Health Sciences Center is the primary training site for healthcare providers in our state.
 Thus, our fellows benefit from this collegial and collaborative environment through active engagement with research and clinical mentors and side-by-side learning with trainees in other professional disciplines.
 Section faculty also serve as educators for advanced practice nursing students, physician assistant students, medical students, family medicine residents, and pediatric residents rotating through the Oklahoma Children’s Mother-Baby Unit and NICU.

 We are proud of the work we do as Oklahoma’s flagship neonatal-perinatal medicine program and Oklahoma’s largest neonatal service line.
 As you review our website, I invite you to connect with us via email should you have any questions or opportunities through which we can enhance our efforts to serve the babies, families, learners, and innovators of Oklahoma and beyond.